FAQ’s on Regenerative Medicine and Seattle Stem Cell Therapy

 - Soft Tissue Injury – Tendonitis, Bursitis, Ligament Injury, Fasciitis

-- Diabetes – For people with type 1 diabetes, and no insulin production, stem cells may help.
-In a recent study, researchers used stem cells to recreate insulin-making pancreatic cells.
+- Diabetes – For people with type 1 diabetes stem cells may help.

 - Heart disease – Research is being conducted to evaluate if or not heart muscle can be repaired using stem cells.

-- Parkinson’s disease – Studies have shown that stem cells may form into dopamine-making nerve cells, which Parkinson’s patients lack.
+- Parkinson’s disease – Studies have shown that stem cells may help.

 - Alzheimer’s disease – Stem cells have been shown to improve memory loss, behavioral problems, and cognitive decline.